Kathalyst/cobol_srd_1/IX106A_SRS.md

 This appears to be part of a larger COBOL validation suite, designed to test compliance with COBOL standards and proper implementation of file handling features.

 ## Data Structures

-This COBOL program uses several data structures:
+Based on the COBOL code provided, here is a summary of the key output data structures:

-1. File structures:
+1. Print File (PRINT-FILE)
+   - Record layout: 120 character fixed-length records
+   - Contains test results and details printed during program execution

+2. Relative File (RL-FR1)
+   - Record layout: 241 character fixed-length records
+   - Key fields:
+     - RL-FR1-KEY: 13 characters
+     - RL-FR1-ALTKEY1: 20 characters
+     - RL-FR1-ALTKEY2: 20 characters

+3. Indexed File (IX-FS1)
+   - Record layout: 241 character fixed-length records
+   - Key fields:
+     - IX-FS1-KEY: 13 characters
+     - IX-FS1-ALTKEY1: 20 characters
+     - IX-FS1-ALTKEY2: 20 characters

+4. Sequential File (SQ-FS1)
+   - Record layout: 241 character fixed-length records
+   - Key fields:
+     - SQ-FS1-KEY: 13 characters
+     - SQ-FS1-ALTKEY1: 20 characters
+     - SQ-FS1-ALTKEY2: 20 characters

+The program performs various operations on these files including:
-   - RL-FR1: A relative file
+- Creating and writing records to the relative file
-   - IX-FS1: An indexed file
-   - SQ-FS1: A sequential file
-   - PRINT-FILE: Output file for printing results

-2. Record structures:
-   - RL-FR1R1-F-G-241: Record structure for the relative file
+- Reading the relative file and writing records to the indexed and sequential files
-   - IX-FS1R1-F-G-241: Record structure for the indexed file
-   - SQ-FS1R1-F-G-241: Record structure for the sequential file

-3. Working-Storage variables:
-   - Various counters and flags (e.g., EXCUT-COUNTER-06V00, INVKEY-COUNTER-RL)
-   - RL-KEY: Used as a relative key for accessing records
-   - RECORD-KEY-CONTENT: A table containing key values for records
-   - FILE-RECORD-INFO-REC: Contains information about file records

-4. Test result structures:
-   - TEST-RESULTS: Stores test result information
-   - TEST-COMPUTED and TEST-CORRECT: Used for comparing expected and actual results

-5. Report formatting structures:
-   - CCVS-H-1, CCVS-H-2A, etc.: Used for formatting the test report header
-   - CCVS-E-1, CCVS-E-2, etc.: Used for formatting the test report footer
+- Reading, deleting and rewriting records in all three file types

-The program uses these structures to create, read, update, and delete records in the three file types (relative, indexed, and sequential) while performing various tests on file operations and interactions between different file types.
+The output focuses on testing the ability to use all three file types (relative, indexed, sequential) together in one program, including creating, reading, updating and deleting records across the different file types.

 ## Functionality